-The independence and public accountability of the nuclear safety regulator are crucial to public confidence in the national radioactive waste management programme, especially in the high-level radioactive waste (HLW) programme.
-Nuclear safety regulators should consciously strive to be, and be seen as, independent overseers of the quality of the implementer's work and the credibility of the decision-making process.
-Most nuclear safety regulators are now clearly separated from the national ministry in charge of Energy and/or Industry and sometimes are formed as independent agencies reporting to high elected authority.
+The independence and public accountability of the regulatory authorities are crucial to public confidence in the national radioactive waste management program, especially in the HLW programme.
+Nuclear safety authorities should consciously strive to be, and be seen as, independent overseers of the quality of the work and the credibility of the decision making process.
+Most nuclear safety authorities are now clearly separated from the national ministry in charge of Energy and/or Industry.
+They are under supervision of either a different Ministry such as Health or Environment, or they are formed as independent agencies, reporting to Parliament, to the country's Presidency, or to the Council of Ministers.
 Keeping the public informed is considered a key function of regulators.
-The goals of a nuclear safety regulator in communicating with the public are to foster public understanding of the regulatory role and activities, to gain public trust and to provide national and local decision-makers with the necessary information on relevant matters.
-Nuclear safety regulators are increasingly called upon as the "people's experts", and have stepped forward to play an active role in public information.
+The goals of a regulatory authority in communicating with the public are to foster public understanding of the regulatory role and activities, to gain public trust as well as to provide national and local decision-makers with the necessary information on relevant matters.